 The rice fields used in the production of Mujaku are grown by reducing agricultural chemicals and using organic fertilizer in order to produce the highest quality rice possible.

 We harvest the Isehikari rice and polish it like diamonds.
 Shinpaku is the center of the of rice, and the most important part of the grain for making sake.
 The closer rice is to shinpaku, the better we can make good sake, and this is the reason Mujaku milled down to a minimum of 18% of its original size.

-Horie sake brewery was established in the middle of the Edo era(1764), and is the oldest sake brewery in this area.
+Horie is the oldest sake brewery in this area.
 It’s located about an hour's ride upstream the Nishiki, running along the valley between the mountains.

-Mujaku is distributed nowadays to directly to collectors, and exclusive restaurants and hotels such as Armani Restaurant in the Burj Khalifa in Dubai, at Matsuya Ginza where is sold besides Romanee Conti, and at Madison Wine in Hong Kong.
+Mujaku is distributed directly to collectors, exclusive hotels and restaurants such as Armani Restaurant in the Burj Khalifa in Dubai, at Matsuya Ginza where is sold besides Romanee Conti, and at Madison Wine in Hong Kong.